andremann/SKG-IF/docs/source/products.rst

 hasAuthorAffiliatedWith
 ---------------------------
 :Description: It is a relation between the result and the organization.
-We do not know who is the researcher involved (affiliated to the organization)
+We do not know who is the :ref:`Person <Person>` involved (affiliated to the organization)
 :Use: Optional (0..*)
 :Source: research product
 :Target: organization